20 Top Gifts for 9-Year-Old Girls That Work

 Barbie Basics Collector Doll

-Why we like it: This collector piece wasn't designed for nine-year-old play.
+Why I like it: This collector piece wasn't designed for nine-year-old play.

 The Model 05 arrives with certificate and display stand, signaling collector status.
 Removable head allows customization that unsettles younger kids.
 Made-to-Move joints enable sophisticated posing.
 The stretchy black dress shares between dolls, though mature styling suits fashion photography over playground stories.